Radiofax valve logo

 The receiving system

-Just once, one morning, there was a good signal on 12,255kHz but it was single sideband, LSB only.
-The transmitter of course could not produce this, we had chanced upon the MUF sitting exactly at the carrier frequency, the ionosphere reflecting the lower sideband but not the upper one.
+One morning, there was a good signal on 12,255kHz but, just this once it was single sideband, LSB only.
+The transmitter of course could not produce this, we had chanced upon the MUF sitting precisely on the carrier frequency, the ionosphere reflecting the lower sideband but not the upper one.

 Surrey Electronics AM Synchronous Detector front panel